ajsmith607/memills/content/family-of-edward-hallock-mills/mills-edward-hallock-1819.md

 <aside>
 <ul>
 <li>
-559 Brooktondale Road would remain a grocery store under the ownership of Walker V. Personius and then George Richardson, a former employee of E. H. Mills.
+559 Brooktondale Road remained a grocery store under the ownership of Walker V. Personius and then George Richardson, a former employee of E. H. Mills.
 </li>
 </ul>
 </aside>